Registered Apprenticeship and On-the-Job Training Programs

 How do I find employers who sponsor RA training programs?

 Approximately 16,000 employers nationwide sponsor RA training programs that enable their employees to obtain nationally recognized certification in trades and skills that can lead to rewarding careers in industries that stretch across the economic spectrum.
-To identify these employer-sponsored training programs, visit http://www.mynextmove.org/vets/.
-Here, you can search for jobs and look for the RA logo.
+To get advice on finding apprenticeship program opportunities, visit the CareerOneStop Apprenticeship Finder Tool https://www.careeronestop.org/Toolkit/Training/find-apprenticeships.aspx

 Can I receive GI Bill® benefits for participation in an RA training program?